lichangh20/lichangh20.github.io/_pages/cv.md

 * Jun 2023 – Present: **Multi-Step Reasoning with Reinforcement Learning**
   - Advised by Prof. Xiang Ren, USC INK Lab.
-  - Investigated systematically how to improve the multi-step reasoning quality with small language model(Llama2-7B); Propose a first Distillation then Reinforcement-Learning framework to improve the generation quality;
+  - Investigated systematically how to improve the multi-step reasoning quality with small language model (Llama2-7B); propose a first distillation then reinforcement-learning framework to improve the generation quality;
+  - Co-lead the project

 * Dec 2022 – May 2023: **Training Transformers with 4-bit Integers**
-  -  Directed by Prof. Jianfei Chen & Prof. Jun Zhu, TSNIL.
+  -  Directed by Prof. Jianfei Chen & Prof. Jun Zhu, TSAIL.
-  - Proposed a 4-bit quantization method to train the Transformer models; Use Hadamard Matrix to filter out out-of-boundary data and use leverage sampling to quantize the gradient;
+  -  Proposed a 4-bit quantization method to train the transformer models; Use Hadamard Matrix to filter out out-of-distribution data and use leverage sampling to quantize the gradient
-  - Hardware implementation using Cuda C++ and show its comparable higher efficiency on different gpu architectures
+  -  Hardware optimization using Cuda C++; utilized its high efficiency on different GPU architectures
   -  Second author.
-Accepted by Main Track of Neurips 2023.
+Accepted by Main Track of NeurIPS 2023.
-  - Project selected to THU *Challenge Cup Competition* and entered the finals.
+  -  Project selected to THU *Challenge Cup Competition*

 Selected Awards & Honors
 ======
-* Comprehensive Excellence Scholarship, Tsinghua University.(2023)
+* Comprehensive Excellence Scholarship, highest scholarship in Dept. of CST, Tsinghua University.(2023)
 * Academic Excellence Scholarship, Tsinghua University.(2022)
 * Social Worker Excellence Scholarship, Tsinghua University.(2022)
 * Second Prize in National Undergraduate Physics Competition, Beijing Physics Society.
 (2021)